-(9) Substitute care.
-"Substitute care" means is the care provided to for a child apart from his or her parent or guardian, while the child's custody is held by a PCSA or private child placing agency (PCPA).

-- (10) Therapeutic services.
-"Therapeutic services" means are medical, psychiatric or psychological services performed by licensed or certified physicians, psychiatrists, psychologists, professional counselors or independent social workers for the purpose of correcting or alleviating physical, mental, or emotional illnesses, or disorders. - (H) When If the PCSA determines that an emergency exists and supportive services are necessary, the PCSA shall immediately, but no later than the next working day after making this determination, make available any appropriate mandated services identified in paragraph (G) of this rule.
-Emergency supportive services shall be provided in order to: - (1) Prevent child abuse or neglect. - (2) Prevent or eliminate the need for removal of the child from his or her home. - (3) Prevent placement of a child away from his or her kinship care family. - (4) Safely return a child to his or her parent, guardian, or custodian. - (I) The PCSA shall, within later than fourteen days from the date the case plan has been approved signed by the parent, guardian, or custodian and journalized by the court, if applicable, make available such mandated services listed in paragraph (G) of this rule by providing or arranging the service. - (J) The PCSA shall within no later than thirty days from the date the case plan has been approved is signed by the parent, guardian, or custodian and the court, if applicable, make available such the mandatory services listed in this paragraph: - (1) Adoption.
-"Adoption" means is the creation, by a court of competent jurisdiction, of parental rights and responsibilities between a child and an adult, along with the termination of all parental rights and responsibilities to the child held by any other persons, which have not been previously surrendered or terminated by court order. - (2) Information and referral services.
-"Information and referral services" means are services which may assistant any person in location locating and/or
+- (9) Substitute care.
+"Substitute care" is the care provided for a child apart from his or her parent or guardian, while the child's custody is held by a PCSA or private child placing agency (PCPA).
+PCPA. - (10) Therapeutic services.
+"Therapeutic services" are medical, psychiatric or psychological services performed by licensed or certified physicians, psychiatrists, psychologists, professional counselors or independent social workers for the purpose of correcting or alleviating physical, mental, or emotional illnesses, or disorders. - (H) If the PCSA determines an emergency exists and supportive services are necessary, the PCSA shall immediately, but no later than the next workingbusiness day after making this determination, make available any appropriate mandated services identifiedlisted in paragraph (G) of this rule.
+Emergency supportive services shall be provided by providing or arranging the service in order to: - (1) Prevent child abuse or neglect. - (2) Prevent or eliminate the need for removal of the child from his or her home. - (3) Prevent placement of a child away from his or her kinship care family. - (4) Safely return a child to his or her parent, guardian, or custodian. - (I) The PCSA shall, no later than fourteen days from the date the case plan has been signed by the parent, guardian, or custodian and journalized by the court, if applicable, make available such mandated services listed in paragraph (G) of this rule by providing or arranging the service, no later than fourteen days from the earliest date of either of the following:- - (1) The case plan has been signed and agreed upon by the parent, guardian, or custodian.